shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 File-system-based automated pack generation simplifies this process with a new option for the view helpers.

-For example, if you wanted to utilize our file-system based entrypoint generation for `FooComponentOne` & `BarComponentOne`, but not `BarComponentTwo` (for whatever reason), then...
+For example, if you wanted to utilize our file-system based entrypoint generation for `FooComponentOne` and `BarComponentOne`, but not `BarComponentTwo` (for whatever reason), then...

 1. Remove generated entrypoints from parameters passed directly to `javascript_pack_tag` and `stylesheet_pack_tag`.
 2. Remove generated entrypoints from parameters passed directly to `append_javascript_pack_tag` and `append_stylesheet_pack_tag`.